Tom Rogers (baseball): Career

 Rogers finished the season with a 24–12 record and having allowed only 75 runs on 243 hits.
 His 24 wins put him in a three-way-tie for the most wins in the Southern Association in 1916.

 Having signed with the American League's St. Louis Browns for 1917, Rogers made his major league debut on April 14 against the Chicago White Sox at Sportsman's Park.
 Coming into the game in relief, Rogers pitched 7 innings allowing 4 runs (3 earned) while striking out 3 and walking 4 of the 25 batters he faced without figuring in the decision.
 He appeared in 24 games that year, including 8 starts, ending with a 3.89 earned run average (ERA) with 27 strikeouts and a 3–6 record over 108 2/3 innings.

 He improved in 1918, pitching 154 innings across 29 games with 16 starts.
 His ERA lowered to 3.27 as he struck out 29 hitters and acquired an 8–10 record.
 Rogers pitched just 1 inning across 2 games for the 1919 Browns before his contract was sold in May to the Philadelphia Athletics for US$2,000.
 With the Athletics, he posted a 4.31 ERA with 37 strikeouts and a 4–12 record over 140 innings.
 He played the 1920 season with the International League's Buffalo Bisons.

 Though playing most of the 1921 season with Buffalo, Rogers, pitched five games for the New York Yankees that September.
 In 5 games out of the bullpen, he had an ERA of 7.36 and an 0–1 record in 11 innings of work.
 His final appearance came on October 7 in Game 3 of the 1921 World Series, pitching the last 1 1/3 innings in a 13–5 loss to the New York Giants.

 Rogers continued to play for various minor league teams in each succeeding year, before playing his final professional season with the Quincy Indians of the Illinois–Indiana–Iowa League in 1930.
 His career minor league record was 154–117, while his major league record was 15–30 with a 3.95 ERA.

-Suffering from emotional problems as a result of Dodge's death, Rogers died in Nashville in 1936 at the age of 44.
+Suffering from emotional problems as a result of Dodge's death, Rogers died from pneumonia in Nashville, Tennessee on March 7, 1936.